Anerkiki/pokemon-island-resort/README.md

 ![Mockups of Home Page on various screen sizes](assets/images/readme/mockups/mockups-home-page.png)

-I am looking to create this website to showcase a fictional tropical island resort designed for Pokémon and their trainers.
+I am looking to create this website to showcase a fictional tropical island resort with classes and activities designed for Pokémon and their trainers.

 The goal is to create a visually engaging and appealing platform that captures the essence of a tropical getaway for Pokémon and Pokémon enthusiasts, which allows customers to get a feel for the resort, viewing the various activities the island has to offer, seeing and learning about the trainers, and booking suites/enrolling their Pokémon in classes.